KaiDubauskas/LyricGuesser/README.md

 - Allow users to not include featured artists in parenthesis when they are guessing a song

 As with any app, there can always be future improvements, yet I am most proud of my hard work and learning throughout the process.

+*Project completed over the course of 3 days as the coding challenge for my application to Vanderbilt Change++